-- 2.3.2 What is an investigation? - An investigation may take place before or after the grievance hearing, depending on the nature of the grievance. - Any grievance investigation should be impartial and thorough, and may be carried out by either the hearing manager or an appointed investigation officer. - Investigations aim to look into the employee's concerns to establish whether they can be upheld or not. - Investigations may involve: - interviewing the employee who has raised the grievance; - interviewing the employee(s) who the grievance has been raised against; - interviewing any other relevant individuals (for example, potential witnesses); and - o obtaining and analysing any documentary evidence. - 2.3.3 How are investigations carried out? - Establish what needs to be investigated, who needs to be interviewed, and what documents could be useful. - Arrange interview meetings with any relevant individuals. - Request that a note taker be present at any meetings to act as an independent witness and record what has been discussed. - Collate all information and evidence into an investigation report, including: - a clear description of the grievance and the impact on the individual bringing the grievance; - the aspects of the grievance that can be upheld and with what evidence; and - \circ the aspects of the grievance that cannot be supported, with reasons. - 2.3.4 What happens after an investigation? - Either: - Invite the employee to a meeting to discuss the findings of the investigation report - Or: - if the grievance meeting took place prior to the investigation, proceed to the outcome letter. - 2.3.5 Outcome letter: - The outcome letter must be based on information gathered in the investigation report and the grievance hearing. - The outcome should be provided in writing to the employee within 14 calendar days. - If this is not possible, or if further investigation is required following the grievance meeting, the employee must be notified of the delay, the reasons for this, and when they can expect to receive an outcome. - All outcome letters must be reviewed by the relevant HRBP or HR Business Manager prior to being sent to the employee.
+- Establish what needs to be investigated, who needs to be interviewed, and what documents could be useful. - Arrange interview meetings with any relevant individuals. - Request that a notetaker be present at any meetings to act as an independent witness and record what has been discussed. - Collate all information and evidence, including: - a clear description of the grievance and the impact on the individual bringing the grievance; - the aspects of the grievance that can be upheld and with what evidence; and - the aspects of the grievance that cannot be supported, with reasons. - In some circumstances it may be necessary for a grievance report to be compiled. - 3.3.4 What happens after an investigation? - Either: - Invite the employee to a meeting to discuss the findings of the investigation and follow this up with an outcome letter - Or: - if the grievance meeting took place prior to the investigation, proceed to the outcome letter. - If the investigating officer makes any operational recommendations as a consequence of the grievance investigations, it is the responsibility of the investigating officer to liaise with the relevant manager to discuss their recommendations. - 3.3.5 Outcome letter: - The outcome letter must be based on information gathered in the investigation report and the grievance hearing. - The outcome should be provided in writing to the employee within 14 calendar days. - If this is not possible, or if further investigation is required following the grievance meeting, the employee must be notified of the delay, the reasons for this, and when they can expect to receive an outcome. - All outcome letters must be reviewed by the relevant HRBP or HR Business Manager prior to being sent to the employee. - 3.3.6 Anonymous grievances: - When an anonymous grievance is received, managers should seek advice from their HRBP and decide whether or not the grievance requires further investigation. - This decision should be based on the information available in the grievance, such as: - the specificity of the alleged incidents; - the consequences of not investigating the allegations raised; and - if the allegations are supported by evidence or other complaints of a similar nature.

-- When an anonymous grievance is received, managers should seek advice from their HRBP and decide whether or not the grievance requires further investigation. - This decision should be based on the information available in the grievance, such as: - the specificity of the alleged incidents; - the consequences of not investigating the allegations raised; and - if the allegations are supported by evidence or other complaints of a similar nature. - 2.3.7 Post-employment grievances: - If a grievance is raised by an employee who has resigned, is on garden leave, or is working their notice period, the standard grievance procedure will apply. - If an employee raises concerns in their resignation, the HRBP will write to them, inviting them to a meeting to discuss their concerns.
+- 3.3.7 Post-employment grievances: - If a grievance is raised by an employee who has resigned, is on garden leave, or is working their notice period, the standard grievance procedure will apply. - If an employee raises concerns in their resignation, the HRBP will write to them, inviting them to a meeting to discuss their concerns.
 If the individual wishes to proceed, the standard grievance procedure will apply. - Should a grievance be raised post termination of employment, within 14 calendar days of the last date of employment, the Group will: - invite the ex-employee to a meeting to discuss the grievance within 14 calendar days from receipt of the grievance (where practicable); - o conduct any investigation required; and - respond in writing to the ex-employee within seven calendar days (where practicable) from the date of the meeting with the exemployee. - Should the ex-employee not wish to meet with the manager dealing with the grievance, the manager should still conduct stages 2 and 3 of the above.
 There is no right of appeal against the decision made.

-3. Mediation
+4. Mediation